Analysis | If Trump’s coronavirus finger-pointing works, he has some allies at Fox News to thank

 While Fox News and Fox Business were more likely to discuss China and the WHO over the past three weeks, it wasn’t the case that every show did so evenly.
 Analysis of Internet Archive closed-captioning data conducted by GDELT shows that Fox Business host Lou Dobbs — a close ally and supporter of Trump’s — made up at least 10 percent of all of the mentions of the WHO and China among the top 500 shows on cable news.
 Only one non-Fox-brand show was in the top five for either of those subjects: “The Situation Room with Wolf Blitzer” on CNN.

-That show was also among the five which talked the most about coronavirus testing.
+That show was also among the five that talked the most about coronavirus testing.
 None of the top five shows to discuss that subject was a program that aired on Fox or Fox Business.

-The trouble with Trump’s redirection strategy is that it has proven difficult to find a target which can stick around for very long.
+The trouble with Trump’s redirection strategy is that it has proved difficult to find a target which can stick around for very long.
 He’s blamed a number of other people and organizations for specific failings in addressing the pandemic; he at one point suggested that the fault lay with congressional Democrats for impeaching him.
 (It doesn’t.)
 His reelection campaign seems to be betting that China is the winning strategy, working to blame China for the pandemic as it ties former vice president Joe Biden to the county, however sloppily.

 As long as we’re talking about that, we’re not talking about what Trump did or didn’t do.
-Unless, of course, we write lengthy and graph-filled posts which talk about both.
+Unless, of course, we write lengthy and graph-filled posts that talk about both.